 Different clubs and honor societies

 Holland Hall’s Upper School strives to involve students in their own education so learning becomes more applicable to the world around them and more deeply embedded in their memories.
 We accomplish this goal by prioritizing the student-teacher relationship.
 It is only when a student is truly known that exponential growth can happen.

 Our teachers work to develop a curriculum based on interdisciplinary and experiential learning.
-We value getting students out of their seats and into situations that provide firsthand experiences, whether that comes in the form of environmental science classes working outside on our campus or the Downtown Tulsa Studies class heading out on a field trip.
+We value getting students out of their seats and into situations that provide firsthand experiences.
 We also strive to provide students with opportunities to see connections between the traditional academic disciplines, in classes like American Studies, where English and history are combined.
-In these and many other ways, we strive to involve our students rather than simply telling them or showing them, as Benjamin Franklin exhorts us to do.
+In these and many other ways, we strive to involve our students rather than simply telling them or showing them.

 Holland Hall students can make their own paths through our curriculum.
 As they grow older, they can focus on the subjects that inspire and intrigue them, including independent studies, if they would like to explore a subject absent from our curriculum.
 Our goal is to help students explore new terrain and develop their specialized talents because in this quickly changing world, it is critical to feel comfortable with exploration with the new while feeling firmly planted in one’s knowledge of self.

 In our daily Morning Meetings, students grow into their own voices, guiding the activities and topics of discussion in our community.
 On the fields and courts, our students develop the ability to work as part of a team, as they develop the skills of the game.
 On the stage and in the studio, our students grow in confidence and creativity.
 In the classroom, our students learn to think critically and to express themselves clearly.